modjke/mixin/README.md

 ##### Overwriting constructor

-* Constructor can be overwritten to perform some mixin initialisation
+* Constructor can be overwritten to perform some mixin initialization
 * Similar to overwriting methods but base constructor can be called only once as `$base()`
 * Overwriting constructors with return statements is not supported
 ```haxe